-Chad Gaffield, one of Canada’s foremost historians, was appointed president of SSHRC in September 2006 and reappointed in 2011.
-As president of SSHRC, he has helped define a new model of innovation that places understanding of human thought and behavior at its core, and reaffirms the contributions of social sciences and humanities research to our economy and quality of life.
+Chad Gaffield, one of Canada’s foremost historians, has been president of SSHRC since 2006.
+In this capacity he has helped define a new model of innovation that places understanding about people—human thought and behaviour—at the organization’s core, and that reaffirms the contributions of social sciences and humanities research to our economy and quality of life.

-Chad Gaffield received his BA and MA from McGill University, and his PhD from the University of Toronto.
+Gaffield received his bachelor and master of arts from McGill University, and his PhD from the University of Toronto.

 Gaffield came to SSHRC following 20 years at the University of Ottawa, where he:

 - was the founding director of the Institute of Canadian Studies;

 - served as vice-dean of graduate studies; and

 - served on the executive committee of the board of governors.

 An expert on 19th- and 20th-century Canada, Gaffield has:

 - served as president of the Canadian Historical Association;